KimCCode/diet-tracker/README.md

-# Kim’s Diet Tracker
+# DietDoodle

-Kim’s Diet Tracker is a full stack web app built using the MERN (MongoDB, Express.js, React, Node.js) stack.
+DietDoodle is a full stack web app built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 It allows users to track their diet by creating an account, managing logs, and updating entries.

 ## Table of Contents